Travel Guide For Visiting Utah in April

 Utah National Parks in April

-All of the Utah National Parks are open year-round, and every single day in April.
-Be sure to check the NPS website for the most updated information for the Visitor Center hours and services available at each park in April
+All of the Utah National Parks in April are open 24/7 year-round.
+Be sure to check the NPS website for the most updated information for the Visitor Center hours and services available at each park in April.

 We’ve written specific guides about visiting Utah National Parks in April: